Elective unit (Min. No. 8)

 Upon successful completion of this unit, it is expected that students will be able to:

-- discuss the significance of inter religious relation in the Australian context.
+6. discuss the significance of inter religious relations in the Australian context

 Antoun, Richard T. Understanding Fundamentalism: Christian, Islamic and Jewish Movements.
 Walnut Creek, CA: AltaMira Press, 2001.

 Charlesworth, Max, ed.
 Aboriginal Religions in Australia.
-Hampshire: Ashgate Publishing, 2005.
+Hampshire: Ashgate, 2005.

 Eliade, Mircea.
 Patterns in Comparative Religion.
-London: Sheed & Ward, 1958.
+London: Sheed and Ward, 1958.

 Hill, Brennan R. World Religions and Contemporary Issues.
-New London: Twenty Third Publications, 2013.
+London: Twenty-Third, 2013.

 Kinnard, Jacob N. The Emergence of Buddhism: Classical Traditions in Contemporary Perspective.
-Minneapolis, MN: Fortress Press, 2011.
+Minneapolis, MN: Fortress, 2011.

 Lassner, Jacob.
 Jews, Christians and The Abode of Islam.
 Chicago, IL: University of Chicago Press, 2012.

 Reynolds, Gabriel Said.
 The Emergence of Islam: Classical Traditions in Contemporary PerspectiveT.
-Minneapolis, MN: Fortress Press, 2012.
+Minneapolis, MN: Fortress, 2012.

-Zainal, Abidin Bagir, Science and Religion in a Post-Colonial World: Interfaith Perspectives.
-Adelaide, SA: AFT Press, 2005.
+Zainal, Abidin B., ed.
+Science and Religion in a Post-Colonial World: Interfaith Perspectives.
+Adelaide: ATF Press, 2005.